DataDog/dd-agent-comp-experiments/README.md

 The `pkg/util/actor` package supports components that use the actor structure, including connecting them to the `fx` life cycle.

+## Health Monitoring

+Components which can fail, and especially those using the actor model, should register with `comp/health` to monitor their health.
+In this context, "failure" is a user-visible problem with the component that can occur after startup.
+This may be related to resource exhaustion, user misconfiguration, or an issue in the environment.
+Many components can't fail (or at least, we can't yet imagine how they would fail); these do not need to report to the `comp/health` component.

 ## Plugins

 Plugins are things like Launchers, Tailers, Config Providers, Listeners, etc. where there are several implementations that perform the same job in different contexts.